Timothy C. Hain, MD Hearing Page Page last modified: December 15, 2017

 Cookie bites have also been described after carbon monoxide intoxication (Baker & Lilly, 1977), in patients with acoustic neuromas (Shah, Blevins, & Karmody, 2005).

 Lee et al (2017) reported on the "1000 Hz notch, and called it a "new clinical entity".
+We puzzle how it could be new given that there are papers going back to 1977 (at least).
 They defined this pattern as having a threshold 15 dB lower than 500 Hz, as well as 10 dB lower than 2K.
 The cookie bite audiogram above would not quite fit this, as it is only 10 dB lower than 500 Hz and 2K.
 Nevertheless, it seems to us that the "1K notch" could be just a mild cookie bite .
 Only one of their small group had it on both sides.
 We are not sure what to make of this paper.
 Is this just a group that is "splitting" out random hearing loss, or is it a mild and asymmetrical cookie bite ?

 Papers are easy to publish about genetic hearing loss conditions, so the literature is oversupplied with these.
 If there is a family history you should be thinking about this.